-The strip down the right side shows binned opti-MARK: unclear what is meant by \binned\. cal depth The cell began the simulation at the top of this strip, a few thousand kilometers before encountering Pan.
-It then moved down the plot during the simulation as the material is radially exterior to the moon MARK: the coord system differs from the previous figure?.
-The most obvious features at this scale are the wavy edges produced by the eccentric motion of the particles after passing by the moon, and the moon wakes that form from the streamline compression.
-The next feature that should jump out at this scale is the radial migration of particles that begins around 10 degrees downstream from the moon.
-This happens to be the location where the streamlines begin to intersect on the inner edge of the particle distribution in this simulation.
-This critical point where streamlines shear through was called $\theta{crit}$ by Showalter et al. (1986).
-Using equation 1.138, Lewis et al. (2011) express it as
+The strip down the right side shows geometric optical depth.
+Each row in the figure represents one time step.
+The values were calculated every 20 time steps by breaking the simulation into radial bins and adding the cross sectional surface area of the particles whose centers are in each bin.
+The cell began the simulation at the top of this strip, a few thousand kilometers before encountering Pan.
+It then moved down the plot during the simulation as the material is radially exterior to the moon.
+Note the wavy edges produced by the eccentric motion of the particles after passing by the moon, and the moon wakes that form from the streamline compression.
+Also present at this scale is the radial migration of particles that begins around 10 degrees downstream from the moon.
+This is the location where the streamlines begin to intersect on the inner edge of the particle distribution in this simulation.
+This critical angle where streamlines shear through was called θ{crit} by Showalter et al. (1986).
+Using Eq.
+1.141, Lewis et al. (2011) express it as